 The Relative Strength Index (RSI) is one of the most popular technical indicators that can help you determine overbought and oversold price levels as well as generate buy and sell signals.
-RSI has proven to be quite useful for gold traders and investors.
+RSI has proven to be quite useful for.

 RSI was developed by J. Welles Wilder, Jr. and published in a 1978 book, New Concepts in Technical Trading Systems, and in Commodities magazine (now Futures magazine) in the June 1978 issue.
 It is a momentum oscillator and as such it measures the rate of change of a given security’s price.
 Since it is also a bounded oscillator, it allows to spot overbought and oversold areas on the price chart.

 Identifying overbought/oversold levels and basic buy and sell signals

 The fact that RSI is a bounded oscillator (it takes on values from 0 to 100) allows us to identify overbought and oversold levels quite easily.
 Wilder considered RSI values over 70 overbought and values below 30 oversold, but these values can be adjusted to suit particular needs and markets.
 For instance, 80 could be used as overbought line in a strong uptrend and 20 as oversold line in a strong downtrend.